ballerina-platform/ballerina-lang/docs/AnnotationSummary.md

 #### Deprecated

 Denotes annotated Ballerina constructed is deprecated.
-This is a Doc annotation and **will not** produce any error during the compiler time or runtime of a Ballerina program.
+This is a Doc annotation and **will not** produce any error during the compile time or runtime of a Ballerina program.

 ```
 @Deprecated